wortelus/xplane-streamdeck/README.md

 running `.../xplane-streamdeck> python .\main.py` under the *xplane-streamdeck* directory, while having the Stream Deck plugged in already

+Run the script anytime after the aircraft loads in the simulator, the script can be restarted anytime without harm.

 The program supports image caching, which saves several seconds of image preloading during launch
 - To enable it, set `cache-path` field in `config.yaml`
 - To disable, just remove the field or leave it blank
-- NOTE: If you are tweaking your image set or configuration, it is recommended disable this feature to always see the up-to-date configuration state (or simply remove it, but the cache will be recreated)
+- NOTE: If you are tweaking your image set or configuration, it is recommended disable this feature to always see the up-to-date configuration state (or simply remove it, but the cache will be recreated).
+- **Old cache with new icon set, configuration, font etc. can often cause funky behavior or crashes.**

 ## Additional Info
 |        Lower Overhead 737 NG        |  MCP Collins 737 NG  |